 2006: Oliver Koppel won re-election to the New York City Council today

 2009: Jerry Nadler was one of three Congressmen who introduced the Respect for Marriage Act today.

 2010: Israeli born pianist Shai Wosner is scheduled to perform tonight with the New York Philharmonic.

 2010: U.S. Secretary of State, Hillary Clinton is scheduled to meet with Prime Minister Binyamin Netanyahu and Palestinian Authority President Mahmoud Abbas in Jerusalem.

-2010: Two mortar shells and two rockets were fired into southern Israel from the Gaza Strip this morning in what would appear to be Hamas's attempts to fulfill threats made by the group on Tuesday promising a wave of violence meant to derail Israeli-Palestinian peace talks.
+2010: Two mortar shells and two rockets were fired into southern Israel from the Gaza Strip early this morning in what would appear to be Hamas's attempts to fulfill threats made by the group on Tuesday promising a wave of violence meant to derail Israeli-Palestinian peace talks.

 2010: Israeli and Palestinian leaders are "getting down to business" and tackling the main issues of the Middle East conflict, U.S. Secretary of State Hillary Clinton said today in Jerusalem.
 "They have begun to grapple with the core issues that can only be resolved through face to face negotiations," she said before another round of negotiations with Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas.